-Be sure to take a quick look at the date on your license before you apply for any permits or points.
+Be sure to double check the date on your license before you apply for any permits or points.
 As long as your license is valid on the date you submit your application, you don't have to purchase a new license for the actual hunt.

-For example, assume that your license expires on June 21, 2018.
+For example, assume that your license expires on June 21, 2019.
 If you apply before that date, you do not have to purchase a new license for your hunt.
 All hunting and combination licenses are valid for 365 days from the date of purchase.